 CVM International Programs organizes short-term study abroad programs, as well as internship and clinical rotation opportunities at partner veterinary universities.
 It is important to know that you can create your own experiences.

 All international study, research, or internship travel must be registered with the university.
 Registered travelers will be covered by the ISU International Health and Liability Insurance.
 Review the policy document to learn about how to register based on the nature of your travel.
 Contact email@example.com if you are unsure whether you need to register or where to register.
+A collection of previous students' program evaluations can be found here.

 - These are organized by the college.
 They are usually offered throughout the summer, and last for 2-3 weeks.
 You will earn ISU credits, travel in a group, go on excursions, learn from local veterinarian instructors, and gain hands-on experience.